SolidWallOfCode/libswoc/doc/code/TextView.en.rst

 ---------

 Because |TV| is a subclass of :code:`std::string_view` all of its search method work on a |TV|.
-The only search methods provided beyond those are :libswoc:`TextView::find_if` and :libswoc:`TextView::rfind_if` which search the view by a predicate.
+The only search methods provided beyond those in :code:`std::string` are :libswoc:`TextView::find_if` and :libswoc:`TextView::rfind_if` which search the view by a predicate.
 The predicate takes a single :code:`char` argument and returns a :code:`bool`.
 The search terminates on the first character for which the predicate returns :code:`true`.